Battle Short Battery Life in Your Vehicle with Proper Car Care

 - The best way to prolong battery life is to keep the battery fully charged.
 This is difficult if you only take short trips to the store and back, as the alternator doesn’t have time to fully recharge the battery using the engine.

-- A computer-controlled car battery charger should be used once a month in the summer and every three months in the winter to keep your vehicle’s battery at peak performance.
+- Use a computer-controlled car battery charger once a month in the summer and every three months in the winter to keep your vehicle’s battery at peak performance.

 - Statistics show that most batteries start to lose battery life the moment they are first used, and 70% of them are dead within four years.